 Check Out: 4:00pm on Friday at the courts.

 Camp runs Monday-Friday from 9:00am-4:00pm.
 Lunch is included for all campers.

-There are no indoor courts available, but it very rarely rains.
-When it rains the courts dry very quickly.
-During rain, campers will go inside to the Arena and do different conditioning drills, chalk talks, and strategy sessions in case of inclement weather.
+Campers will play on six outdoor courts.
+Although it very rarely rains, campers will go inside to the Arena and do different conditioning drills, chalk talks, and strategy sessions in case of inclement weather.

 Designated Airport: Denver International